matthewpalmer/matthewpalmer.github.io/_posts/2014-01-20-apple-needs-to-quit-iads.markdown

 *"Our targeting is built upon a foundation of registration and media consumption data that's exclusive to iAd."*

 should not be a sentence on Apple's website, but [it is][apple-tracking].
 Apple shouldn't be tracking user data, and they definitely shouldn't be selling it.
 Google services imply this transaction because they are free; we pay, sometimes exorbitantly, for the security and privacy that Apple suggests, and we don't want to be targeted by cheap and ugly advertising.
-But Apple are letting us down.
+But Apple is letting us down.
 Ads are Google's game, quality is Apple's.

 [apple-tracking]: http://advertising.apple.com/experience/app-network/